DanielAdeyemi/Epicodus_project-4/README.md

 ## *Description:*
 ### *Tired from not knowing how much your pizza will cost you?
 Time to try this app and forget about uncertainty*
 This web page will give you choice of pizza's sizes and toppings and displays price based on those choices.
-This project is concluding my forth week at [Epicodus](https://www.epicodus.com) and focus on building constractors for objects and methods for prototypes.
+This project is concluding my fourth week at [Epicodus](https://www.epicodus.com) and focus on building constractors for objects and methods for prototypes.

 ## *Whiteboarding of bussiness logic*
 ![img](img/whiteboard.png)